The solar eclipse: God’s glory veiled and revealedWritten by Subby Szterszky

 A veiled glory

 Over the centuries, more than a few believers have drawn this connection between solar eclipses and the divine mystery of the Incarnation.
-John Owen, a Puritan theologian and Oxford academic who lived in the years following Galileo’s discoveries, offers a fascinating example:
+John Owen, a Puritan theologian and Oxford academic who lived in the years following Galileo’s discoveries in astronomy, offers a fascinating example:

 When the sun is under a total eclipse, it loses nothing of its native beauty, light, and glory.
 It is still the same that it was from the beginning, a “great light to rule the day.”
 To us it appears as a dark, useless meteor; but when it comes by its course to free itself from the lunar interposition, to its proper aspect towards us, it manifests again its native light and glory.